cal-poly-csc530-2174/tiny-lc-compiler-anvenkat09/README.md

 - To run this project, place all the files provided in the same directory.
 - Compile the files using the sml compiler in the unix command line
-- When compiling "printAST.sml", call the function printAST(); upon standard input.
+- When compiling "OutputJS.sml", call the function printAST(); upon standard input.
 This triggers the program and passes in the "primes-below-ten-thousand.rkt" file into the parser.
-- The resulting output to javascript code is written to the file "testOutput.out" (It will be created if it doesn't exist already).
+- The resulting output to javascript code is written to the file "10k-primesOutput.out" (It will be created if it doesn't exist already).
 - This code can then be compiled using a Javascript Compiler.

 ***Important Note